Modeling and Discovering Direct Causes for Predictive Models: Experiments

-For all experiments, we consider random causal models (causal Bayesian networks) that contains $100$ variables.
-The causal graphs for these models are generated using the Erdős–Rényi method~\citep{erdos} as follows.
-In case~(i), we first generate a random ADMG over \(99\) features where each directed edge is added with probability $0.5$ and each bidirected edge is added with probability $0.1$.\footnote{We bound the maximal degree of features by $6$, where the degree of a node is defined as the number of its parents and children.} We then randomly pick \(c\) features to be the parents the outcome \(Y.\) In case~(ii), we generate a random ADMG over \(100\) variables where each directed edges is added with probability $0.5$ and each bidirected edge is added with probability $0.01.$ We bound the maximal degree of variables by \(d.\) In both cases, every variable has 2 or 3 states.

 Our first set of experiments compares the computational efficiency of the algorithms.
-We consider causal graphs with different complexity by varying the number of direct causes \(c \in \{7,8,9,10\}\) in case~(i) and vary the maximal degree with \(d \in \{7,8,9,10\}\) in case~(ii).
-In both cases, the algorithms need to discover the direct causes from 100,000 random samples generated from the true causal model.
-Tables~\ref{tab:comp-eff1} and~\ref{tab:comp-eff2} (in Appendix) record the average accuracy, time (in seconds), and number of independence tests of algorithms over 20 runs.
-It is evident that algorithms with the I-decomposability rule require fewer independence tests and hence are faster than the algorithms without the rule, with extreme cases when the integration of I-decomposability rule halves the time required by discovery, e.g., $c=10$ in Table~\ref{tab:comp-eff1}.
-This demonstrates that the I-decomposability rule can significantly speed up the computational efficiency of the discovery algoirthms.
-In general, the improvement is more significant in Table~\ref{tab:comp-eff1} than Table~\ref{tab:comp-eff2}, indicating that the rule is more effective in case~(i) than case~(ii).
+We consider causal graphs with different denseness by varying the number of direct causes \(c \in \{7,8,9,10\}\) in case~(i) and the maximal degree with \(d \in \{7,8,9,10\}\) in case~(ii).
+In both cases, the algorithms need to identify the direct causes from 100,000 instances randomly sampled from the true causal model.
+Table~\ref{tab:comp-eff1} records the average accuracy, runtime (in seconds), and number of independence tests (including those for checking I-decomposability) conducted by the algorithms over 20 runs.
+It is evident that algorithms with the I-decomposability rule attain shorter execution time and fewer independence tests than algorithms without the rule.
+In fact, the time was even halved by the I-decomposability rule in some cases, e.g., $c=10$ in case~(i).
+In general, the speedup is more significant in case~(i) than case~(ii).
+One possible explanation is that when \textsc{adj-search} (Algorithm~\ref{alg:smart-search}) is applied to outcome variables with more neighbors, more independence tests will be performed, leading to more being skipped by the I-decomposability rule, which outweighs the overhead of checking I-decomposability (shown in footnote~10).
+This is more likely to occur in case~(i) where the number of parents is fixed to large values.